 - If you want to buy a stock like this (prone to gaps on drug trial results, FDA approvals, etc), wait for a price good price and invest in the stock.
 This way you can allocate a small percentage of your account to buy shares.
 For example, if you have a $100,000 account, you could allocate 3% of your capital to that stock, buying $3000 worth of stock ($3000 divided by the share price tells you how many share to buy).
 This way, if a bad scenario occurs, the absolute most you can lose is $3,000, which is a small percentage of the investment account.

 - Focus on swing trading stocks that have consistent price movements that you can capture over and over again.
 There is no need to gamble on earnings or drug trial results.
-While you may occasionally get lucky, you can also get creamed.
+While you may occasionally get lucky, you can also get hammered.

 - Day trade stocks that have lots of shares available at all price levels.
 This helps reduce the chance of slippage (getting a worse price than expected).
 Slippage can’t be totally eliminated, but it is much more likely to occur in stocks where there are few buyers/sellers to transact with.

 - If volatility is really low, watch the position size.
 When prices are not moving very much, traders often bring their stop loss very close to their entry point.
 In theory, they can then take a larger position size, while still only risking a small percentage of their account.
-But a burst of volatility could mean a bigger than expected loss on that larger position size…like what happened in the EUR/CHF, where traders were taking big positions to capture small moves.
+But a quick rise in volatility could mean a bigger than expected loss on that larger position size…like what happened in the EUR/CHF, where traders were taking big positions to capture small moves.
 Avoid ramping up position sizes too much in quiet conditions.
 Be okay with making a little less in such environments, as holding too big of a position–if volatility spikes–can be catastrophic.

 - Gaps can occur against the trend direction (like in the BMY example above) but typically traders are better off trading in the trending direction.
 If you are always buying as the price of an asset is plunging (or shorting as the price is surging), you are more likely to find yourself in scenarios where the price could gap against you.
 While trading in the trending direction doesn’t eliminate the chance of a significant loss, it makes it less likely, assuming you also follow the guidelines mentioned above.

 - Avoid taking trades where it seems like “easy money” and “everyone is doing it.”
-If nearly all of traders are on one side of the market, that means you only have a few massive traders are on the other side of the trade (and massive traders don’t become massive by making poor decisions).
+If nearly all traders are on one side of the market, that means you only have a few massive traders are on the other side of the trade (and massive traders don’t become massive by making poor decisions).
 This was how to avoid the EUR/CHF massacre.
 You had to rationalize that if a large group of traders is forced out of the trade at once, it will be like a dam breaking…you may not get out of the way in time.
-Everyone is taking any available exit they can find (opposing orders) which means it is very likely a large group of traders will not finding opposing orders at a price they want, and will be forced out at a way worse price than expected.
+Everyone is taking any available exit they can find which means it is very likely a large group of traders will not finding opposing orders at a price they want, and will be forced out at a way worse price than expected.

 Hopefully, you will never experience a huge trading loss.
 And it may seem like a remote possibility that it could happen to you.
 Yet, every day I get emails from different traders who have lost everything and are seeking guidance on how to rebuild.
 They didn’t think it would happen to them, but it only takes one bad decision, or just being in the wrong place at the wrong time to lose a lot of money in a hurry.
 Typically I provide the guidelines above, depending on the situation.
 Don’t be in that position….looking for ways to reduce risk after you have lost everything.
 Be proactive in managing your risk.
-By being proactive with the guidelines above, you are much less likely to be in the wrong place at the wrong time.
+By being proactive with the guidelines above, you are less likely to be in the wrong place at the wrong time.